raspberrypilearning/fart-detector/WORKSHEET.md

 Calibrated to 4
 Waiting for fart...
 ```
 I would suggest to use a deodorant can to test that the air quality sensor is working.
 Most deodorants use a gas called Isobutane which you should find listed under the ingredients on the side of the can.
-Fortunately the TGS2600 sensor is very sensitive to Isobutane so this gives us a pretty good way to simulate farts on demand.
+Fortunately the TGS2600 sensor is very sensitive to Isobutane (see the [data sheet](http://www.figarosensor.com/products/2600pdf.pdf)) so this gives us a pretty good way to simulate farts on demand.
+In addition to Isobutane the sensor is also sensitive to Hydrogen as well as Methane.
+Hydrogen in particular can be up to 50% of the gas that makes up a fart.

 ![](images/spray.png)

 You only need a very small squirt to set it off, so spray some in the general direction of the sensor and wait.
-The message `Fart level X detected!` should appear and the *evacuate* alarm should go off.
-If you got a `-1` then you were probably a bit heavy handed with your deodorant can!
+The message `Fart level x detected!` should appear and the *evacuate* alarm should go off.
+If you get a `-1` then you probably sprayed too much, you may need to wait a bit to be able to successfully calibrate the next time you run the code.